Gluten: Disorders

 "Gluten-related disorders" is the umbrella term for all diseases triggered by gluten, which include celiac disease (CD), non-celiac gluten sensitivity (NCGS), wheat allergy, gluten ataxia and dermatitis herpetiformis (DH).

 Pathophysiological research

 The gluten peptides are responsible for triggering gluten-related disorders.
-In people who have celiac disease, the peptides cause injury of the intestines, ranging from inflammation to partial or total destruction of the intestinal villi.
+In people who have celiac disease, the peptides trigger an immune response that causes injury of the intestines, ranging from inflammation to partial or total destruction of the intestinal villi.
 To study mechanisms of this damage, laboratory experiments are done in vitro and in vivo.
 Among the gluten peptides, gliadin has been studied extensively.